Blues on Highway 401

 Before the two world wars

-When people knew bout singing
+When people knew 'bout singing

 At their porches and front doors

-I aint yet fixin to die
+I ain't fixin' to die

-I got a house and home and friends
+Got a house and home and friends

-Who tell me truths and do not lie
+People tell truth and do not lie

-I have lived and worked in Memphis
+I lived and worked in Memphis

 Had the river at my feet